msyd6/smalladi-assignment-5/README.md

 # smalladi-assignment-5

-Put both submissions that I did on Kaggle
+Put both submissions that I submitted on Kaggle